 Our 5 Step Workplace Safety Solution© acts as your company’s virtual compliance department, providing a roadmap to all that is necessary to implement, monitor and maintain compliance regardless of the state your business is located.
 Our 5 Step Workplace Safety Solution©:

 - Implement, Monitor & Maintain

-For each of these 5 steps, Ultimate Risk Solutions provides a wealth of content to help customers achieve compliance now and in the future.
+For each of these 5 steps, we provide a wealth of content to help customers achieve compliance now and in the future.
 This content is maintained and updated by our staff of experienced OSHA workplace safety compliance and risk mitigation experts.

 Step 1: Identify Exposures & Risks

 Evaluating and identifying potential hazards on the job is a critical first step eliminating risks and potential injuries and in developing a comprehensive safety program.
 Before hazards can be controlled, they need to be identified.
 Conducting a worksite evaluation or Jobsite Hazard Analysis (JHA) to assess and document any physical and health hazards, whether potential or actual, can:

 - Raise safety and health awareness and the need to comply with OSHA regulations.

 - Help determine how to eliminate or control hazards before they cause injuries.

 - Once the hazards are known, employers must decide how to eliminate or control them.